Skip to content

 The five major factors which control soil formation are: climate, parent materials, topography, biotic factors and time.

-1. CLIMATE: Climate is the average weather condition of a place over long period time.
+Climate is the average weather condition of a place over a long period.
 The elements of climate are: temperature, rainfall, wind and pressure.

-• Temperature: The alternating cooling and heating of rocks results in continual expansion and contract which eventually make the rock to crack and breakdown to form Soil.
+1. Temperature: The alternating cooling and heating of rocks results in continual expansion and contraction, which eventually causes the rock to crack and break down to form Soil.

-• Rainfall: The action of running water from rainfall causes gradual wearing away of rocks during erosion to form soil.
-Rain drops provide water for hydrolysis, rainfall also breaks down some parent rocks to form soil.
+2. Rainfall: The action of running water from rainfall causes the gradual wearing away of rocks during erosion to form soil.
+Raindrops provide water for hydrolysis, rainfall also breaks down some parent rocks to form soil.

-• Wind: Rocks collide during the time of high wind velocity in desert, this collision results in breakdown of rocks to form soil.
+3. Wind: Rocks collide during the time of high wind velocity in the desert, and this collision results in the breakdown of rocks to form soil.

-• Pressure: High pressure on hanging rock may cause it to fail down and break in pieces, resulting in soil formation.
+4. Pressure: High pressure on the hanging rock may cause it to fall and break into pieces, resulting in soil formation.

-1. TOPOGRAPHY: This is the sharp of the ground in relation to the underlying rock of the earth’s surface.
+This is the shape of the ground concerning the underlying rock of the Earth’s surface.
 It affects soil formation in the following ways.

-3. Sloppy surfaces support erosion which encourages soil formation.
+2. Sloppy surfaces support erosion, which encourages soil formation.

-2. Termites, earthworm and rodents mix with the mineral and organic matter together to form soil.
+1. Termites, earthworms and rodents mix with the mineral and organic matter together to form soil.

-3. They aerate the soil, making air to react with rocks to form soil.
+2. They aerate the soil, allowing air to react with rocks to form soil.

-1. Microorganism causes decomposition of organic matter to form soil.
+1. Microorganism causes the decomposition of organic matter to form soil.

 2. The root of plants penetrates the rocks there by breaking them.

-3. Organism produces carbon dioxide which promotes weathering of rocks.
+3. Organism produces carbon dioxide, which promotes the weathering of rocks.

-• Microbe helps in decomposition of organic matter.
+4. Microbe helps in the decomposition of organic matter.

-1. TIME: all the above factors takes a lot of time to inally give rise to soil.
+All the above factors take a lot of time to finally give rise to soil.

-2. It takes a long time for small piece of rocks to disintegrate into grains of soil.
+1. It takes a long time for a small piece of rock to disintegrate into grains of soil.

-• It takes short time to form immature soil.
+3. It takes a long time to form immature soil.

 EVALUATION